Organic Colombian Café del Macizo Green Beans - Ready to Roast

 CUPPING SCORE: 86

-Ready to roast, green beans from the Café del Macizo coop in the Tolima region, Colombia.
-Produced by organic certified cooperative:
+Ready to roast, organic green beans from the Café del Macizo co-op in the Tolima region, Colombia.

 Available in bags of 250g, 500g or 1kg for home roasting.
-ROAST BEFORE CONSUMPTION.
+ROAST BEFORE BREWING.

 Tolima lies deeply nestled in the Central Andes.
 While the climate is well suited for coffee production, Tolima has remained a less popular region due to the prevalence of armed conflict and drug trafficking.
 Many farming communities have been caught in the crosshairs of these conflicts.

-Members of Café Macizo use Organic practices to produce certified coffees and improve their livelihoods.
+The 60 members of Café Macizo use organic practices to produce certified coffees and improve their livelihoods.
 Members are spread across communities in Tolima.
 In total, there are more than 300 hectares producing coffee with a production potential of 750,000 kilograms annually.
+These partner farmers also have access to a community economic fund that supports them during difficult times.

 Tolima’s high altitudes and ideal microclimate create superb conditions for cultivating specialty coffee.
 Soils are nutrient rich with plentiful topsoil and water is accessible.